defano/wyldcard/README.md

 ### Message arguments

 Messages may contain arguments.
-For example, we could define a message called `greet` that provides the name of the person to greet.
+For example, we could define a message called `greet` whose argument defines the name of the person to greet.
 We'd invoke this message as `greet "Bill"` or `send "greet Bill"`.

 Then, a handler to handle this message would be written like: